Arizona mayors slam Ducey edict keeping golf courses open

 Mayors of five different cities, including Tucson and Flagstaff, sent Republican Gov. Doug Ducey a letter saying his executive order should not have included golf courses and payday lenders in the definition of “essential services” that cannot be shut down in response to the outbreak.
 They also requested a statewide moratorium on evictions and foreclosures.

-Patrick Ptak, a spokesman for Ducey, sidestepped questions about why golf courses were on the list.
+Patrick Ptak, a spokesman for Ducey, sidestepped questions about why the state's estimated 300 golf courses were on the list.
 “This order is about protecting public health and preserving critical financial lifelines for many communities across our state,” he said in an email.

 Ducey was initially criticized by Democrats, including U.S. Sen. Kyrsten Sinema, for only ordering the closures of schools but seeming to drag his feet on businesses.
 The governor later adopted his own restrictions on businesses in all counties with confirmed COVID-19 cases.